Yaya-Cout/Nwagyu/src/reference/tutorial/6-game-over.md

-Notice we are iterating from 1 and not 0 if `include_head` is true, as we don't want to check against current location in Game over check, but we can actually want the other behaviour in other cases.
+Notice we are iterating from 1 and not 0 if `include_head` is true, as we don't want to check against current location in Game over check, but we can actually want the other behavior in other cases.

 This function should also be made public in `snake.h` for future use: